-Students may be able to improve their CGPA to the required 3.0 the first term that they are on AP and achieve SAP.
-Other students who have made improvements, but have not raised their CGPA to the required 3.0 will remain on interim academic probation for each subsequent term until achieving the CGPA required 3.0 to register for the Capstone course and graduate.
-In order to remain eligible for interim academic probation (IAP) the student is required to continually make CGPA improvements each term.
-Therefore, students are required to earn A's or B's each successive term while on IAP.
+Students are required to improve their CGPA the first term they are on Academic Probation.
+Students who have made improvements, but have not raised their CGPA to the required 3.0 will remain on academic probation for each subsequent term until achieving the required 3.0 CGPA.
+To maintain SAP, the student is required to continually make Satisfactory Academic Progress (SAP) and GPA improvements each term.
+Therefore, students are required to earn As or Bs each successive term while on AP to maintain a successful completion (67%) of all courses attempted in the program (Percentage of Credit Completion-PCC).